WARPTechnologiesLimited/XRMSolutionAssistant/README.md

 Due to the nature of the *SolutionPackager.exe* tool, nested elements may be written in an unpredictable order and create noise in source control change.
 This tool will alpha order those elements to maintain consistency across different extracts.
 #### Flow Connection Mapper
 Cloud Flows that are included in a solution will be extracted with connection references that are likely to be unique to the development environment.
 That results in the need to manually align the connections and turn on the Flows post solution import.
 This tool will allow you to define what the uniquename for an api connection should be and will update the customizations.xml and each Flow json to match, thereby matching connections that have been setup in the target.
+#### Assembly And Step Version Reset
+When a versioned plugin assembly is installed into a dev environment, upon solution export, every Step is updated to match that version, thereby creating diff noise.
+This tool will allow you to normalise to a specified version everwhere a `, Version=x.x.x.x, ` string is found.
 ## Usage
 ### General
 All the tools are contained in the *WARP.XrmSolutionAssistant.dll* which may be called from a console application.